+Helicopter Support.
 Peak helicopter usage would occur during data acquisition operations (more with receiver layout and retrieval and less with Vibroseis operations).
 Helicopter operations would be conducted an average of three to six hours each day during the 18 weeks of survey operations.

 Peak helicopter usage and resultant noise would occur during receiver deployment and recovery and Vibroseis operations.
-Expected sound levels during these operations would range between 75.2 dB(A) and 91.3 dB(A), with shortterm peaks (45-sec at 105 dB(A)) during receiver bag drop-offs and pickups.
-Helicopter operations would be conducted an average of 3-6 hours each day during the 18 weeks of program operations.
+Expected sound levels during these operations would range between 75.2 dB(A) and 91.3 dB(A), with short-term peaks (45-sec at 105 dB(A)) during receiver bag drop-offs and pickups.